๐ The Browser Itself Becomes a Structural Planetary Observatory

 JA explores that possibility through a fully offline structural planetary observatory.

-same structure -> same realization
+same declared structure + same release -> same realization

 ๐ Closing Reflection